-We try to place children with foster families who are most likely to meet their needs, including any religion or cultural identity, which is why we need to recruit foster carers from all different backgrounds!
+We use a strength based matching process which helps match foster carers skills, experience and knowledge to the holistic needs of children, including any religion or cultural identity, which is why we need to recruit foster carers from all different backgrounds.

 We also provide training around equality and diversity to help foster carers provide the most appropriate care for children.

 We have been rated as an Outstanding provider by Ofsted in our 2019 inspection and take pride in the high level of service and support we offer our foster families.

 Our award winning Caring2Learn initiative supports education settings to be confident in nurturing vulnerable children and young people so that they can achieve better than expected progress, whilst asking foster carers to champion education in the home.